 Finance Career Outlook

 UM-Flint Finance students from 2019-2021 have interned at Randy Wise Automotive, Sovita Credit Union, PWC, Continental Automotive, UHY LLP, Jackson National Life, Ranchor Investment Advisors, Robert Bosch, Barton Malow, ELGA Credit Union, OLV Investments, City of Flint, Cooper Commercial group, Michigan Economic Development Corporation, Huntington National Bank, and more for university course credit.

-UM-Flint SOM alumni are currently employed at a variety of organizations ranging from non-profits, corporations, self-employed, or Fortune 500 companies.
-Finance alumni work at companies such as United Shore, Quicken Loans, Flagstar Bank, Chase Bank, Elga Credit Union, Financial Plus Credit Union, Sovita Credit Union, Huntington Bank, Greenstone Bank, Plante Moran, Hurley Medical, McLaren Medical, Diplomat, Mott Foundation, General Motors, Lafontaine, Nexteer, Deloitte, Skypoint Ventures, and more.
+Finance alumni are currently employed at a variety of organizations such as United Shore, Quicken Loans, Flagstar Bank, Chase Bank, Elga Credit Union, Financial Plus Credit Union, Sovita Credit Union, Huntington Bank, Greenstone Bank, Plante Moran, Hurley Medical, McLaren Medical, Diplomat, Mott Foundation, General Motors, Lafontaine, Nexteer, Deloitte, Skypoint Ventures, and more.

 The average salary for a Financial Analyst is $83,660 per year in 2020 according to the Bureau of Labor Statistics.
 The projected percent change in employment from 2019 to 2029 is growing faster than average at 5%.

 The top occupations for someone with a finance degree are:

 - Credit Analyst